ECronin1973/WSAA-Project/README.md

 ### References for This Section:
 - [Pandas: IO Tools (Text, CSV, HDF5, …)](https://pandas.pydata.org/docs/user_guide/io.html#csv-text-files) – Official documentation on reading and writing CSV files with pandas.
-- [Matplotlib: Working with CSV Data](https://matplotlib.org/stable/users/explain/data/csv.html) – How matplotlib can read and visualize CSV data.
+- [Matplotlib: Working with CSV Data](https://matplotlib.org/stable/users/explain/data/csv.html) – How matplotlib can read and visualise CSV data.
 - [Seaborn: Data Structures](https://seaborn.pydata.org/tutorial/data_structure.html) – Seaborn works seamlessly with pandas DataFrames, which are easily created from CSV files.
 - [JSON-stat Documentation](https://json-stat.org/) – Details on the JSON-stat format and its use in statistical data exchange.